View this document as: a single page | multiple pages.

 The assertion can be presented to the RP either on its own (as a bearer assertion) or in concert with an authenticator presented by the subscriber.

-Table 1 provides a non-normative summary of aspects for each FAL.
-Each successive level subsumes and fulfills all requirements of lower levels (e.g., a federation process at FAL3 can be accepted at FAL2 or FAL1 since FAL3 satisfies all the requirements of these lower levels).
+Table 1 provides a non-normative summary of requirements for each FAL.
+Each successive level subsumes and fulfills all of the requirements of lower levels (e.g., a federation process at FAL3 can be accepted at FAL2 or FAL1 since FAL3 satisfies all of the requirements of these lower levels).
 Combinations not found in Table 1 are possible, and agencies can choose to implement stronger protections in one or more areas of requirements at a given FAL.

 Requirement FAL1 FAL2 FAL3

-Trust Agreement Establishment Subscriber-driven or A priori A priori A priori
+Trust Agreement Establishment Subscriber-driven or pre-established Pre-established Pre-established

-Identifier and Key Establishment Dynamic or Static Dynamic or Static Static
+Identifier and Key Establishment Dynamic or Manual Dynamic or Manual Manual

-While many different federation implementation options are possible, the FAL is intended to provide clear guidance representing increasingly secure deployment options.
+While many different federation implementation options are possible, the FAL is intended to provide clear guidance that represents increasingly secure deployment options.
 See [SP800-63] for details on how to choose the most appropriate FAL.

 Common FAL Requirements